Griffith Historical Park & Museum, Griffith, Indiana

-In the background are, from left to right, our EJ&E transfer caboose, our Pullman troopsleeper which carried military personnel during World War II, and part of our road caboose.
+In the background are our railcars, from left to right, the EJ&E transfer caboose, the Pullman troopsleeper which carried military personnel during World War II, and part of our road caboose.
 The full caboose is pictured at the left.

 What you can't see in the photo is the tall brick railroad tower that we saved from demolition and moved to our Historical Park in 2000.
 The tower is pictured at the left, too.

 I hadn't realized it when I came to Griffith, but, in fact, I settled into the quintessential "railroad town."
 At one time, five different rail lines crossed in the middle of the main road through town, Broad Street.
 The trains earned Griffith the nickname "The Town that Came to the Tracks.
 And it was precisely because of those railroads that Griffith was founded where it was by real estate developers Jay and Elmer Dwiggins.